matuzo/matuzoat/src/blog/12-tips-for-more-accessible-react-apps-slides-react-finland-2019.md

 </div>

 I'm using VoiceOver on this page.
 If I click the button, a notification pops up that tells me that everything has been saved successfully.
-The problem is that there's only visual feedback.
+The problem is that there’s only visual feedback.
 The app doesn't provide screen readers with the information.

 ![&lt;div className=&quot;alert&quot; role=&quot;alert&quot;&gt;Saved successfully&lt;/div&gt;](https://res.cloudinary.com/dp3mem7or/image/upload/v1549208913/articles/react-finland/accessible_react_apps.031.jpeg)